MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 ### *Reshape*

+*Reshaping the data frame to calculate the metric.*

 Transform from block-record form to row-record form.
 The `N` column values are moved to two new columns, `ever` and `grad`, one for each bloc, leaving the grouping variables (program, race/ethnicity, and sex)